brandongregory/dndhelp/src/5e-build-guides/dart-thrower-builds.md

 Next up is the Artificer’s returning weapon infusion, which will make a thrown weapon return to your hand after it’s been thrown.
 Artificers can use this on their own, but the rules get a little hazy on how, exactly, sharing an infusion with a party member works.
 If you have an Artificer in your party and want to get them to share a returning dart with you, clear it with your DM first.

-Another solution requires some homebrew reflavoring.
+Another solution requires some homebrew flavoring.
 The Waterdeep: Dragon Heist adventure introduces a magic item that does something similar: the Bracer of Flying Daggers.
 This will allow you to draw up to 2 daggers as a free action and throw them.
-If your DM is cool with it, you can reflavor these to darts.
+If your DM is cool with it, you can flavor these as darts.
 It doesn’t help much if you have more than 2 attacks per turn (sorry, Fighters), but can help a lot of characters.

 Lastly is simply the rule of cool.
 The rules about drawing weapons are nowhere near the rules for throwing weapons in the Player’s Handbook, so it’s not clear if this limitation was intended.
 The Thrown Weapon fighting style was introduced later as a fix, but your DM may just allow you to overlook this rule about drawing thrown weapons.
 Even with this free ability, thrown weapons are not overpowered, so you’re not likely to encounter a game-breaking balance problem by drawing a thrown weapon for each attack.
 If your DM is willing to hand-wave this rule, it certainly makes thrown-weapon builds a lot easier.